-- In a medium bowl or stand mixer add the warm milk along with yeast and sugar.
+- In a medium bowl or stand mixer add the warm milk along with your yeast and sugar.
 Mix until incorporated.

 - Add 3 cups of flour, oil, salt and eggs.
 Mix until combined.

 - The dough will be sticky at this stage.

-- After it has doubled in size, sprinkle your counter with a bit of flour and roll out the dough.
-Knead it until it forms a nice smooth ball.
-Do not over knead.
+- After it has doubled in size, sprinkle your counter with a some flour and transfer your dough from the bowl onto the floured surface.

-- Using your cookie cutter or glass, cut out as many donuts as you can.
-If you have any leftover dough, you can kneed it again and make more donuts or you can discard.
-Totally up to you.
+- Using your cookie cutter or a cup, cut out as many donuts as you can.

-- Warm up your Air Fryer to 370 degrees for a few minutes.
+- Warm up your Air Fryer to 370 degrees for 3 minutes.

 - Line the bottom of the Air Fryer with parchment paper and place 4 donuts at a time.
 Do not line the air fryer with parchment paper and put it inside without the donuts.
 The paper will burn.
 It needs the donuts on top to hold it down and prevent a fire.

 - Bake for 6-8 minutes on one side, open – flip, and finish baking on the other side.
 But check at about 2 minutes left to make sure they are not burning.
 You want a nice golden color.

 - Remove from Air Fyer and place on a paper towel lined platter and sprinkle with powdered sugar.
 DO NOT PANIC: they come out fairly hard, more like a muffin, but after they rest and cool off they are light, airy, soft and delicious.